riteshshukla04/react-native-sports-car/README.md

 ## Video Playback Notes

 > **🚨 Critical**: Video content **ONLY** plays in parked mode due to **Android Auto platform safety restrictions**.
+>
+> **🧪 Experimental Feature**: Video support is currently experimental and may not work reliably in all scenarios.

 - **While Driving**: Only audio from video files will play (video shows as audio track)
 - **Parked Mode**: Full video playback with visual content available
 - **Platform Limitation**: This is enforced by Android Auto itself, **NOT** by this module
 - **Universal Behavior**: All Android Auto media apps have this same restriction
+- **Experimental Status**: Video functionality may have bugs, performance issues, or compatibility problems
+- **Production Recommendation**: Use audio-only content for production apps until video support stabilizes
 - **Metadata**: Video files show enhanced metadata in Android Auto interface
 - **Format Support**: Supports standard video formats (MP4, WebM, etc.)